-- MEM0001 This is an indication that the system has consumed an uncorrectable memory error at the specified DIMM location in the event message. - Recommended Response Action: PowerEdge server BIOS will initiate the self-healing process automatically after system outage (note that BIOS may initiate more reboots during this process).
-Do not remove or swap the DIMM at the specified location in the event message. - MEM0802 This is an indication that the system is encountering correctable errors at the specified DIMM location and would benefit from Dell memory self-healing. - Recommended Response Action: Reboot the system at the earliest convenience.
-PowerEdge server BIOS will initiate the self-healing process automatically (note that BIOS may initiate more reboots during this process).
-Do not remove or swap the DIMM at the specified location in the event message. - MEM0804 This is an indication that the system has successfully performed memory-self healing at the specified DIMM location in the event message. - Recommended Response Action: No response required.
+- MEM0001 This is an indication that the system has consumed an uncorrectable memory error at the specified DIMM location in the event message.
+Based on the OS error containment (MCA Recovery) process, the server may see one of three possible outcomes: - 1.
+Kernel panic - 2.
+Application or VM termination - 3.
+Application or VM recovery - Recommended Response Action: Perform a cold reboot of the server if it has not done so automatically.
+PowerEdge server BIOS will perform self-healing at the affected DIMM location (note that BIOS may initiate more reboots during this process).
+Do not remove or swap the DIMM at the specified location in the event message.
+Look for the system to report MEM0804 or MEM0805 for next steps.
+Repeat a cold reboot if neither of these events are reported.
+Contact Dell technical support if neither of these two events are reported after a second attempt. - MEM0802 This is an indication that the system is encountering correctable errors at the specified DIMM location and would benefit from Dell memory self-healing. - Recommended Response Action: Perform a cold reboot of the server at the earliest convenience.
+PowerEdge server BIOS will perform self-healing at the affected DIMM location (note that BIOS may initiate more reboots during this process).
+Do not remove or swap the DIMM at the specified location in the event message.

+- MEM0804 This is an indication that the system has successfully performed memory-self healing at the specified DIMM location in the event message. - Recommended Response Action: No response required.
 DIMM is operating nominally. - MEM0805 This is an indication that the system is unable to successfully perform memory selfhealing at the specified DIMM location in the event message. - Recommended Response Action: Contact Dell technical support. - MEM8000 This is an indication that the system is encountering correctable errors at a rate and pattern that may impact system performance.
 To preserve maximum performance, correctable error logging has been temporarily disabled at the specified DIMM location.
-See "What's New in BIOS 2.7.7" for additional background and improvements regarding this event. - Recommended Response Action: Reseat the DIMM identified by the SEL message.
+See "What's New in BIOS 2.8.2" for additional background and improvements regarding this event. - Recommended Response Action: Reseat the DIMM identified by the SEL message.
 Do not swap or move the identified DIMM to a new location.
 The system may also attempt to initiate the self-healing process.
-If the problem persists, contact Dell technical support. - MEM9072 This is an indication that the system has detected an uncorrectable memory error in a non-execution code path (that is, not yet consumed). - Recommended Response: Contact Dell technical support.
+If the problem persists, contact Dell technical support. - MEM9072 This is an indication that the system has detected an uncorrectable memory error in a non-execution code path (during Patrol Scrub or CPU prefetch).
+Without user action, the corrupted data can still be later consumed and may generate a service outage. - Recommended Response: Perform a cold reboot of the server as soon as possible.
+PowerEdge server BIOS will perform self-healing at the affected DIMM location (note that BIOS may initiate more reboots during this process).
+Do not remove or swap the DIMM at the specified location in the event message.
+Look for the system to report MEM0804 or MEM0805 for next steps.
+Contact Dell technical support if neither of these two events are reported.